Rev. Dr. Craig Atwood

 Ph.D., Princeton Theological Seminary, 1995

-He joined the faculty of Moravian College and Theological Seminary in 2010 and teaches courses in Moravian theology, Moravian history, the history of Christianity, religion in America, and history of Christian thought.
-Atwood is best known for his books Community of the Cross: Moravian Piety in Colonial Bethlehem (Penn State, 2004), which won two major awards, and Theology of the Czech Brethren from Hus to Comenius (Penn State, 2009).
-He is also the author of over fifty academic articles, chapters in books, encyclopedia articles, book reviews, and church publications.
+As a scholar, Craig is best known for his books Community of the Cross: Moravian Piety in Colonial Bethlehem (Penn State, 2004), which won two major awards, and Theology of the Czech Brethren from Hus to Comenius (Penn State, 2009).
+He is also the author of over 50 academic articles, chapters in books, encyclopedia articles, book reviews, and church publications.
 Currently he is writing a one-volume history of the Moravian Church from its founding in 1457 to the present.
 He plans to complete that project during his sabbatical in 2023.

-When Atwood is not writing, researching, and teaching, he tries to avoid repairing his 150 year-old-house (which too often needs repairing).
-Instead, he likes to walk in the woods, especially near running water, watch movies, and read mystery novels.
+When Craig is not writing, researching, traveling, and teaching, he likes to walk in the woods, watch old movies, play video games, and read mystery novels.
 He regards How the Grinch Stole Christmas by Dr. Seuss as having the best theology of any Christmas book, and every year he reads Lord of the Rings.
 He believes that imagination is essential to the life of faith, and that moral behavior is rooted in empathy and compassion.
 Religion must inspire the heart before it can illumine the mind.